chpbrijs/app-studio/Ghost/README.md

 <img src='doc/IMAG1033.jpg' width = '200', height = '350'/>

 Screen 5: Highscores.
-If the winning player wants to view the highscores, the corresponding button can be clicked, which leads to the following screen.
+If the winning player wants to view the highscores, the corresponding button in screen 4 can be clicked, which leads to the following screen.

 <img src='doc/IMAG1034.jpg' width = '200', height = '350'/>